AMCLab/Synthetic-data---Generator-and-results/README.md

     1. ```conda create -n deep_learning python=3.8.19```
     2. Run ```pip install -r requirements_deep_learning.txt``` within the newly created conda environment, and in the cloned Github directory.

-- We create a mamba environment and install relevant packages for replicating the ImageJ results.
+- We create another conda environment and install relevant packages for replicating the ImageJ results.
-    1. Install mamba using the instructions here: https://py.imagej.net/en/latest/Install.html
-    2. Activate conda-forge ```conda config --add channels conda-forge``` and ```conda config --set channel_priority strict```.
-    3. Install pyimagej and create an environment for it in conda using: ```mamba create -n pyimagej pyimagej openjdk=11```
+    3. Install pyimagej and create an environment for it in conda using: ```conda create -n pyimagej pyimagej openjdk=11```
     4. Run ```pip install -r requirements_imagej.txt``` within the newly created conda environment, and in the cloned Github directory.

 ## Running Code